Bosch CP4.2 Failure in the Ford 6.7L Power Stroke

 Q10: How often should I replace the filter in the CP4.2 Bypass Kit?

-A10: The filter should be checked and replaced according to the manufacturer's recommendations, typically during regular maintenance intervals.
+A10: The filter should be inspected and serviced according to the manufacturer’s recommendations, usually as part of regular maintenance intervals.

 Leave a comment